In my teleological view of life,

-Favorite sights: The view from Institute du Monde Arab, Paris Plages, Rue Crémieux (because did you really go to Paris in 2015 if you didn’t Instagram Rue Crémieux?)
+Favorite sights: The view from Institute du Monde Arabe, Paris Plages, Rue Crémieux (because did you really go to Paris in 2015 if you didn’t Instagram Rue Crémieux?).

 What made me fall in love with Paris: The most spectacular sunset seen from Tour Montparnasse.
 Summer slowness, the city was just so chill.